gofhilman/todo-list/README.md

 ## To Do

-- Add completed list section handler function
+- Handler function from task detail marks
-- Add event listeners
+- Fix completed list dropdown